dev-status-200/ccript-client/README.md

 ## Code Structure

 1. Next.js's App-router structure is used.
-2. All the API endpoints have been stored in the api folder, located in app directory.
+2. All the API endpoints have been stored in `app/api/` directory.
 3. CSS has been used only for scroll-bar styling, otherwise all the styles are implemented from tailwind classes.
 4. This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
-5. All images & icon files have been stored in public directory.
+5. All images & icon files have been stored in `public/` directory.

 ## Deployment